shareup/signal-utils/README.md

 people.value[2] !== initialSignals[2] // true, Harmony is gone, Juliet is a new object
 ```

-This is really useful if you get a JSON response from a server, you can just re-assign it and it will smart update any signals where the indentifiers match.
+This is really useful if you get a JSON response from a server, you can just re-assign it and it will smart update any signals where the identifiers match.
 Then, in your UI, the parts of the UI using data that didn’t change will sit still and the parts that did change will react. 💪

 Other uses for `MemoizedArrayOfSignals`: